trdroid/Chrome-Extension-Examples/README.md

 Chrome Extensions are packaged into CRX files.

-Extensions are just like web pages and Chrome runs them in sub-processes just like it does for web pages.
+Extensions are just like web pages that Chrome runs in sub-processes.

 Each extension is associated with a public/private key pair.